5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   }
 ]
 ```
-* 404 - Container images were not found.
+* 404 - ContainerImages were not found.

 ### GET Data/Edge
-Get all the edges.
+Get all the Edges.

 Return: